OpenSource-HR/Italian_University_Dataset/README.md

 We welcome contributions to enhance this project!
 Write us to get in touch.
 Together, we can improve the accessibility and usability of HR-related data. 🤝

+We must also thank [Gibberlink3](https://github.com/Gibberlings3) REPO, from wich we have taken the [License Template](https://github.com/Gibberlings3/GitHub-Templates/blob/master/License-Templates/CC-BY-NC-4.0/LICENSE-CC-BY-NC-4.0.md)

 ---

 ## 📜 License and Attribution